The Boat House

 Lovingly restored by the present owners, this charming property boasts exposed beams, wooden floors, cosy comfortable furnishings and a wonderful airy open plan setting so you can soak up the stunning views of the lake.
 Even from your bed.

 The Boat House is on the magnificent Middleton Estate, a country estate of over 30 acres of woodland and walled Victorian gardens so there are plenty of woodland walks right on the doorstep if you want to explore.
-There is also a private rowing boat to while away an hour or so on the water watching the local wildlife close-up.
+There is also a private rowing boat, available through the spring and summer season, to while away an hour or so on the water watching the local wildlife close-up.
 Then later, savour a glass of Sancerre or two as you barbecue beside the lake as the sun sets.
 Now all you need is… time. time to cosy up with someone special and bask in the silence and seclusion of this utterly charming setting.

 Ground floor storage room with washer/dryer and space to store bicycles and outdoor clothing.